Finding patients and users for testing and development

 This could include maintenance technicians, clinical support staff, service managers, finance staff, domestic service staff, patients or carers.
 If the device or service does not incorporate the needs of every person that touches it, it ultimately will not be successful.

 It is also important to think about diversity and cultural implications.
 What may be acceptable to some users is not always for others.
+Health inequalities are unfair and avoidable differences in health across the population, and between different groups within society.
+These include how long people are likely to live, the health conditions they may experience and the care that is available to them.

 By only talking to current customers, you will miss key voices with unique needs who may give insight as to why someone is not purchasing your innovation today.
 Recruiting non-customers may be easier than you think.
 There are many high-quality research panels you can partner with that specialise in recruiting healthcare professionals of all specialties.
 This costs money, so you will need to set aside a budget if you use a specialist market research firm.